Travel Report Australia, from Melbourne to Adelaide (May 2019)

 The cafe itself offers a delicious breakfast and you shold be there before 8am to arrive before the tourist buses.

-After about 1.5 hours we continue towards 12 Apostles.
-On the way lies the evergreen Otway National Park.
+On the way towards the 12 Aposteles lies the evergreen Otway National Park.
 The ancient rainforest lures with huge fern trees and who wants, can visit the 150 year old lighthouse of Cape Otway.
-We skipped it because we wanted to arrive at the Twelve Apostles Visitor Center before 11:30 am before the coaches (mostly full of Chinese) overcrowded the 12 Apostle parking lot and platforms.
-That’s why it’s best to be there in the morning or at sunset.
+We skipped it because we wanted to arrive at the Twelve Apostles Visitor Center before 11:30 am when the coaches (mostly full of Chinese) overcrowd the 12 Apostle parking lot and platforms.

 Approximately 1km from the Twelve Apostles you will find the Gibson’s Steps.
 The walk takes about 20 minutes if you do not want to take a car.
 86 steps carved into the cliff lead down to the beach, where you will be rewarded with an even more direct view of the apostles.